SmartWeave/modules/README.md

 ```
 ## Usage
 ### Setting up the contract
 In your project, create an `index.ts`.
-The modules allows you to write
+The modules allow you to write
 SmartWeave Contracts in Typescript.
-Use can use this skeleton to get started:
+You can use this skeleton to get started:
 ```typescript
 import {ActionInterface, StateInterface} from "@smartweave/modules/dist/faces";